 Retailers are the only entities permitted to sell tobacco products directly to the consumer.
-Retailers may only sell cigarettes (including little cigars and roll-your-own cigarettes) on which the tobacco tax has been paid by a licensed Tennessee wholesaler.
-In addition, retailers may only sell tobacco products that are listed on Tennessee's Directory of Approved Tobacco Product Manufacturers and have been certified as fire-safe compliant.
-Retailers selling tobacco products in this state must register for sales and use tax and submit monthly returns to the Department.5
+Retailers may only sell cigarettes (including little cigars and roll-your-own cigarettes) and vapor products on which the tobacco tax has been paid by a licensed Tennessee wholesaler.
+In addition, retailers may only sell tobacco products that are listed on Tennessee's Directory of Approved Tobacco Product Manufacturers and for cigarettes (including little cigars and roll-your-own cigarettes), have been certified as fire-safe compliant.
+Retailers selling tobacco products in this state must register for sales and use tax and submit monthly returns to the Department.11

 Retailers and consumers purchasing untaxed tobacco products from out-of-state are required to pay the tax on such products.
-Retailers are allowed to purchase other tobacco products ("OTP"), which include smokeless tobacco, pipe tobacco, and cigars, and remit the tax on such products themselves; this excludes cigarettes, little cigars, and roll-your-own cigarettes ("RYO").
-Retailers must purchase cigarettes, little cigars, and RYO from a Tennessee licensed wholesaler that has paid the tax on these products.6
+Retailers are allowed to purchase other tobacco products ("OTP"), which include smokeless tobacco, pipe tobacco, and cigars, and remit the tax on such products themselves; this excludes cigarettes, little cigars, and roll-your-own cigarettes ("RYO") and vapor products.
+Retailers must purchase cigarettes, little cigars, and RYO and vapor products from a Tennessee licensed wholesaler that has paid the tax on these products.12

-Retailers who are in possession of unstamped tobacco products that are required to have Tennessee tobacco tax stamps affixed, such as cigarettes and little cigars, are considered to be in possession of contraband goods that may be seized by the Department.7 Retailers who are unlawfully in possession of cigarettes or other tobacco products are liable, at the Commissioner's discretion, for a penalty of \$25 for each individual box or carton of cigarettes and \$50 for each individual box or carton of other tobacco products unlawfully possessed by the retailer.8
+Retailers who are in possession of unstamped tobacco products that are required to have Tennessee tobacco tax stamps affixed, such as cigarettes and little cigars, are considered to be in possession of contraband goods that may be seized by the Department.13 Retailers who are unlawfully in possession of cigarettes or other tobacco products are liable, at the Commissioner's discretion, for a penalty of \$25 for each individual box or carton of cigarettes and \$50 for each individual box or carton of other tobacco products unlawfully possessed by the retailer.14

-▲ Generally, wholesalers/distributors will note on a purchase invoice whether Tennessee tobacco tax has been paid on the tobacco products purchased by a retailer.
+⚠ Generally, wholesalers/distributors will note on a purchase invoice whether Tennessee tobacco tax has been paid on the tobacco products purchased by a retailer.
 If the invoice does not specify this, it is the responsibility of the retailer to ask its vendor if Tennessee tobacco tax has been remitted before purchasing the products from the vendor.